 If your boyfriend's disapproval of you wearing a certain type of clothes is a problem, tell him.
 If your boyfriend's continuously pestering phone calls when you are out with your friends bother you, tell him.
 If you don't like how your controlling boyfriend expects you to behave in a certain ways, tell him exactly that.

 Don't leave anything for him to just assume how you are feeling.
 More likely than not, your boyfriend may not even be realizing the fact that his actions are coming across too harsh.

 Pinpoint the little things that he constantly keeps tugging at.
-Make a desperate attempt to show him how ridiculous some of his demands are.
+Make a concerted attempt to show him how ridiculous some of his demands are.

-5) List Out the Things That Are Unacceptable
+4. Establish Boundaries by Listing the Things That Are Unacceptable

 Once you have had a chat with your overtly possessive boyfriend and have told him the specific things that bother you, it is time to go one step further.

-"I will not tolerate the fact that you keep telling me what to wear and what not to wear.
-I will wear what I want and that's the end of it"
+- "I will not tolerate the fact that you keep telling me what to wear and what not to wear.
+I will wear what I want and that's the end of it."

 Once you have set the boundaries, the ball is really in his court.
 It is now up to him to let go of his controlling and overtly jealous behavior if he wants to save the relationship.

-6) Last Move: Give Your Boyfriend an Ultimatum
+5. Last Move: Give Him an Ultimatum

 Have you put in all possible efforts to get your boyfriend to become less possessive, less controlling and less jealous?
 Is he not willing to even make an attempt to be less possessive?
 Does he shoot down all attempts to fix your relationship?
 Does he show no signs of making even the slightest of compromises?